Effect-TS/schema/README.md

 ## Classes

-As an alternative to the `struct` constructor, you can create schemas as classes by extending the `Class` utility.

-They offer a few conveniences that can help with some common use cases:
+When working with schemas, you have a choice beyond the `S.struct` constructor.
+You can leverage the power of classes through the `Class` utility, which comes with its own set of advantages tailored to common use cases.

+### The Benefits of Using Classes

+Classes offer several features that simplify the schema creation process:

-- define a schema and an opaque type in one pass
+- **All-in-One Definition**: With classes, you can define both a schema and an opaque type simultaneously.
-- attach common functionality using class methods or getters
+- **Shared Functionality**: You can incorporate shared functionality using class methods or getters.
-- check equality by value and hashing (`Class` implements `Data.Case`)

-Take a look at the following example:
+- **Value Equality and Hashing**: Utilize the built-in capability for checking value equality and applying hashing (thanks to `Class` implementing `Data.Case`).

+Let's dive into an illustrative example to better understand how classes work:

 ```ts
 import * as S from "@effect/schema/Schema";